crised/server_android/README.md

 Telematic Server Application
 -----------------

-The server will be based on JBoss AS 7.1.1.
+The server will be based on JBoss AS 7.1.1 (built JBoss 7.1.3 from suorce, what is roughly equivalente).
 This server will be behind Apache httpd server, in order to manage SSL encryption.

 The server app will communicate to existing ACME company services with SOAP web services on the back end, on the front end side: with RESTful to Admin and Android client applications.